 Show changes highlights the edits in your document.
 This feature is quite useful for anyone who ever wants to go back to a previous version of their document.
-Sometimes going to original versions helps.
+Sometimes going to the original versions helps.

 Under your View tab, you can Show document outline on the left side of your document.
 Google Docs creates an outline from your headings and titles.
 This gives you an overview of your document and makes it easier to navigate through.
-The blue coloured section on your outline shows you where you are.
+The blue-coloured section on your outline shows you where you are.
 Google Docs doesn’t show subtitles in your outlines.
 How you feel about that depends on your preferences.

-To remove a heading from the outline, hover your cursor on it and a Close icon appears.
+To remove a heading from the outline, hover your cursor on it, and a Close icon appears.
 To add it back, right-click on the heading in your document and Add to document outline.
 You can temporarily hide the document outline and bring it up when you want.

 Google Docs lets you Publish to the web for your documents to be viewed online by anyone with their URLs.
 Viewing as a web page gives viewers a better look at the document than the collaboration feature.
 You can also Embed a published article to your website.
-Under Published content and settings you can Stop publishing and untick Automatically republish when changes are made.
+Under Published content and settings, you can Stop publishing and untick Automatically republish when changes are made.
 It makes sense to leave it ticked.
 Publish to the web is for any content you want to share with the public.
-Anyone can share the link and you can’t restrict how people share your document.
+Anyone can share the link, and you can’t restrict how people share your document.